I am very happy with our Foil Fish Mobile, I seriously think I have a “thing” for mobiles and pretty shiny items!

 - the kids

 To make the foil fish simply draw a shape out on the foil and cut!
 I kept the scraps of foil for another activity and stored the fish in a little container for later.
 Foil crumbles easily.
 I did the cutting while my 4 year old preschooler drew a few “fish”.
-My 3 year old was also kept busy with drawing (turns out that drawing on foil is a fab) while I cut and made a few master pieces.
+My 3 year old was also kept busy with drawing (turns out that drawing on foil is a lot of fun) while I cut and made a few master pieces.

 To make the top of the mobile I used a CD and 3 pipe cleaners.
-Firstly wrap the one end of the pipe cleaner through the center of the CD and twist at the rim to secure, do this with 2 more pipe cleaners.
+First, wrap the one end of the pipe cleaner through the center of the CD and twist at the rim to secure, do this with 2 more pipe cleaners.
 Bring the opposite ends together and twist once more to form a loop.

 Cut 4 strands of different length nylon line.
 Attach one up through the center of the CD and tie to the pipe cleaner (double knot), attach the other 3 to the outer edge of the CD on the pipe cleaners.